mdole/teach-yourself-cs/chapter-1/notes-1-1.md

 ## 1.1.7 Example: Square Roots by Newton's Method

 - Key takeaway: computer procedures must be "effective" - they need to describe how to do things rather than properties of things

+## 1.1.8 Procedures as Black-Box Abstractions

+- When considering a problem, breaking it up into subproblems that are each accomplished by a separate procedure can be one way to solve
+- We can think of each procedure as a "black box"; we don't care _how_ they work but only that we get the expected result from them
+- _Procedural abstraction_: when calling a procedure (e.g. `square`) from another procedure (e.g. `good-enough?`), the former procedure is an abstraction of a procedure as far as the latter procedure is concerned (the definition, the workings, are totally separate and the procedure doing the calling knows nothing about them)
+  - Two different procedures called `square` that operate differently but both produce the square of the input would be indistinguishable as procedural abstractions
+- Key concept: users of a procedure should not need to know how procedure is implemented in order to use it
+- Procedure definitions _bind_ their formal parameters; they are _bound variables_.
+  - _Scope_ = "the set of expressions for which a binding defines a name"
+  - Variable that is not bound = _free_ (that's...confusing.
+What does that mean?)
+    - `<`, `-`, `abs`, `square` are free variables in `good-enough?` - so I guess anything that is not a variable defined in the context of the function is free?
+- We can define procedures inside of other procedures so that they are local to the procedure they're defined inside of
+  - This nesting is called _block structure_
+  - When using nested functions, a variable bound by (passed into) the outermost function can be "free" for the nested functions (it's not explicitly passed in but they still have access to it).
+This is called _lexical scoping_